General debate of the seventy-first session of the United Nations General Assembly: Closing remarks

 On behalf of the president who was participating in the signing of the peace deal in Colombia, he read a statement: The UNGA presents a portrait of the world.
 Over the past 6 days we have heard members on priorities and concerns.
 Leaders reaffirmed principles of the UN Charter and the central role of the UN in international cooperation and today's critical issues.
 In line with the 71st General Assembly theme, many support the principles to start with a movement of SDGs and tasked with the implementation of the SDGs...reiterate...SDGs curricula and all youth must know SDGs as inheritors of the agenda.
 I congratulate the Secretary General on the Paris climate agreement last week.
 We will see progress before COP 22 in Morocco to reduce emissions seen to reduce temperatures to pre-industrial levels."
 He mentioned a SDG conference to take place in June 2017.
-Further, the "New York declaration at last Monday's summit set trends to adopt global compacts and on refugees in 2018, a lso a result of climate change."
+Further, the "New York declaration at last Monday's summit set trends to adopt global compacts and on refugees in 2018, also a result of climate change."
 He joined the Secretary General and members to condemn attack on an aid convoy in Aleppo and the need to find a solution, as did many states, to call for resumption of dialogue to resolve the Middle East conflict to reduce tensions.
 In relation to the UN own capacities to maintain peace, many recalled the concept of sustainable peace.
 He also called for increased women's participation on conflict resolution.
-Many delegations also highlighted the need for UN reform and disarmament, which would occur on the day's high level plenary meeting on nuclear weapons at UN headquarters.
+Many delegations also highlighted the need for UN reform and disarmament, which would occur on the day's high-level plenary meeting on nuclear weapons at UN headquarters.
 In human rights, members states also renewed calls as such on the empowerment of women and girls, as well a continuation of the need to tackle all forms of discrimination.
 Last week, final statement by Moon was a testament to his work in the last nine years and his successor's challenge.
 "This is a matter I will manage with great care in the coming months.
-Ladies and gentleman, this is but a synopsis on many issues over the past eight days.
+Ladies and gentlemen, this is but a synopsis on many issues over the past eight days.
 It demonstrates the unique nature of the General Debate.
 [We must] renew collective energy for debate and decorum."
-There was also a need for an ad hoc group on the revitatilsiation of the UNGA: "To conclude, excellences, appreciation to all staff (others such as UN translators, security, etc).
+There was also a need for an ad hoc group on the revitalisation of the UNGA: "To conclude, excellences, appreciation to all staff (others such as UN translators, security, etc).
 I look forward to represent all of you with the best of my ability during the 71st session.
 I end the statement of 71st UNGA president."